cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Sheets.md

 # Sheets
 VoiceOver focus must move to the sheet when displayed.
 Sheet title text must be coded as a Heading for VoiceOver users.

-Use `.sheet()` to code a native SwiftUI sheet that manages VoiceOver focus.
+Use `.sheet()` to code a native SwiftUI sheet that receives VoiceOver focus when displayed.

 ## Applicable WCAG Success Criteria
 - [2.4.3 Focus Order](https://www.w3.org/WAI/WCAG22/Understanding/focus-order)